zikula-modules/Mediashare/docs/readme.txt

 IMPORTING FROM PHOTOSHARE
 =========================
-You can import from Photoshare and remove the module while still keeping the old URLs alive.
+You can import from Photoshare and remove Photoshare's copy of all images while still keeping the old URLs alive.
 Medishare will create a table that maps from Photoshare image URLs to Mediashare URLs.

-1) Go to Medishare's admin page and follow the import instructions.
+1) Go to Mediashare's admin page and follow the import instructions.
+Albums are imported in alphabetical order.
+If the import fails, you will need to remove the file or album causing the problem - the next to be imported.

 2) Backup Photoshare, it's datafiles, and the database.

-3) Remove the whole Photoshare module and it's datafiles.

-4) Copy the file "medishare/photoshare/pnshow.php" to "photoshare/pnshow.php"

-That's all.
+3) Do NOT remove or deactivate the Photoshare module from the admin panel.
+Simply replace the file "photoshare/pnshow.php" with the new copy in "mediashare/photoshare/pnshow.php"

+4) You can now remove Photoshare's image directory (if the images were stored in the file system) or the images from the Photoshare tables within the PostNuke database.
+From your preferred database management tool, you can remove the (prefix)_photoshare_images table, remove the pn_imagedata and pn_thumbnaildata.
+If you are using MySQL's command line, you need to "alter table (prefix)_photoshare_images drop column pn_imagedata;" then "alter table (prefix)_photoshare_images drop column pn_thumbnaildata;".

 MODIFYING